Related: 10 Best Parchment Paper Sheets, Rolls & Rounds

 9. Banana leaves – natural and eco-friendly option

 Banana leaves are large, flexible, waterproof, and aesthetically pleasing banana leaves.
 They are used in many tropical and subtropical cuisines for cooking, wrapping, and serving food.
 Here are some methods for substituting banana leaves for parchment paper:Banana leaves can be used to wrap meat, fish, vegetables, or rice and baked or steamed in the oven.
 After cooking, you can easily peel off the banana leaves, which will keep the food moist and flavorful.Cake pans, pie dishes, or casserole dishes can be lined with banana leaves and then sprayed with cooking oil.
 The banana leaves will impart a pleasant flavor and prevent the batter or filling from sticking to the pan.
 Provide food.
 Banana leaves can be used as placemats or plates when serving food.
 The banana leaves will give your table a touch of the tropics and enhance the presentation of your food.However, there are some disadvantages to using banana leaves.
 For instance:You may need to use more oil or butter to prevent food from sticking to banana leaves because they are not non-stick.
 Because banana leaves are not heat-resistant, you might need to reduce the oven temperature or cook them for a shorter period of time to keep them away from burning.
-You may have to discard banana leaves after each use because they are not reusable.Related Articles:- Is Parchment Paper Biodegradable?
+You may have to discard banana leaves after each use because they are not reusable.Related Articles:

 I have already tried banana leaves for baking and it seems great.
 I don’t need to buy parchment paper anymore.
 Also banana leaves in baking cakes has a different aroma.